-You can no longer get along in Berlin without a decent amount of money. €1500 / month for everything is a good standard, but it’s true that many people get by on much less.
-But make sure you come with some kind of cushion for emergencies.
+You can no longer get along in Berlin without a decent amount of money.
+At 2000 EUR/month you are doing ok, I guess.
+Make sure you come with some kind of cushion for emergencies.

 Some example realistic costs:

--Rent and utilities (warm, in a shared flat in Kreuzberg): €600
+-Rent and utilities (warm, in a shared flat in Kreuzberg): €750

--A transit pass: €81/month or get a bike
+-A transit pass: €49/month for all of Germany (Deutschlandsticket!) or get a bike

 -Health insurance: depends, try to come on a European Medical Card initially

-At €2000 you are doing very well.
 It’s of course easy to spend much more.

 You can keep down costs by: